Trips With Kids

 Karl Johans Gate

-After an intense morning, where we visited the museums located on the Bygdøy peninsula we headed toward the city, specifically decided to visit the most famous street of Oslo – Karl Johans Gate.
+After an intense morning, where we visited the museums located on the Bygdøy peninsula we headed toward the city, and specifically decided to visit the most famous street in Oslo – Karl Johans Gate.

-Street connects the building of the Royal Palace (Slottet) to the train station (Jernbanestasjon).
-The whole street is a huge pedestrian area, and it is surrounded by historic buildings such as the National Theatre, the Parliament (Stortinget), National Gallery (Nasjonalgalleriet) and University.
+The street connects the Royal Palace building (Slottet) to the train station (Jernbanestasjon).
+The whole street is a huge pedestrian zone, surrounded by historic buildings such as the National Theatre, the Parliament (Stortinget), National Gallery (Nasjonalgalleriet) and University.
 The street is noisy and lively.

-The trip we are starting at the Royal Palace, located on an elevation, from where we can view whole city center.
-First stage of the road near the palace is a gravel road with small pebbles.
-In the front of the Royal Palace there are guard soldiers.
-The castle can not be visited by tourists.
+We started our walk at the Royal Palace, located on an elevation, from where we could view the whole city center.
+The first section of the road near the palace is a gravel path with small pebbles.
+In front of the Royal Palace there are guards.
+The palace cannot be visited by tourists.

 karl-johans-gate-2

-In the front of Royal Palace we found monument of Charles John III who rides a horse.
+In front of the Royal Palace we found a monument of Charles John III riding a horse.

-karl-johans-gate-6We descend towards the station, on the way we pass a beautiful fountain, the National Theatre, the National Gallery, the Parliament building.
+karl-johans-gate-6We descended towards the station, on the way we pass a beautiful fountain, the National Theatre, the National Gallery, the Parliament building.

 karl-johans-gate-1

-We come to the Spikersuppa park with the fountain in the middle.
-In the winter there is skating rink organized here.
+We came to Spikersuppa park with the fountain in the middle.
+In winter a skating rink is organized here.

 karl-johans-gate-5

 Along the street there are plenty of benches, cafes and restaurants.
-We can find well known fastfood shops.
-Prices for Norway – common hamburger for about 140 NOK or 70 PLN.
+We could find well-known fast-food shops.
+Typical Norway prices — a regular hamburger for about 140 NOK or 70 PLN.

 There are also some souvenir shops.
-In the shops of trolls 🙂
+The shops were full of trolls 🙂

 karl-johans-gate-3